CenterForSpatialResearch/mapping_for_the_urban_humanities/markdown_how_to.md

 3. Then place the image in the Images/2019 folder of the gihub repository

 Screenshots/images should follow this naming convention: `tutorial_name_01.png`

-### General Style notes:
-Tutorials should start off with learning objectives outlining skills to be covered, as well as a premise outlining the concept / question being investigated with the particular tutorial.

-Tutorials should include brief conceptual descriptions of tools/processes being used but should assume that the theoretical foundations of these tools/processes have been covered in lectures/class discussion.

-Its good to try to keep a through line that's connected to the premise with conversational notes about reason that we are about to embark on each methodological step.
-After the completion of that step, then, if applicable its often good to discuss any conclusions that can be drawn from it.

-It has worked well to call out each major conceptual step with a section break and then each software step gets numbered within that section i.e.:
-#### Performing a table join
-1. do this
-2. then do this
-3. after that do this